GetMeoutt/linux_assignment1/README.md

 2. Run the command and then paste the token.

-> [!note] Multiple API
+Multiple API <br>
->You can add multiple accounts and switch between authenticated accounts by using:
+You can add multiple accounts and switch between authenticated accounts by using:
 ```bash
 doctl auth switch --context [name]
 ```